 Arriving in Santiago de Compostela

 It’s weird to start the last day of the Camino.
-You have been working on this for two weeks and now you’re almost done.
+You have been cycling the Camino Frances for two weeks and now you’re almost done.
 The way to Santiago the Compostela is very easy from here.
 Keep following the N547 or follow the hikers.
-They go across country; you’ll see them a lot.
+They go across the country; you’ll see them a lot.
 They pass the same towns, but they walk on small roads.

 You can read more about Ineke’s journey on the Camino and see more of her photos on her Camino Facebook page.